orbeon/orbeon-forms-doc/Form-Builder-~-Toolbox.md

 | **Dynamic Data Dropdown** | single | dynamic dropdown bound to a REST service |
 | **Autocomplete** | single | autocompletion |

+You edit the choices of most selection controls with the [[Itemset Editor|Form Builder ~ Itemset Editor]].

 ### Attachment controls

 ![](images/fb-attachment-controls.png)